-- a A matter personal to a member of staff that is being considered by a meeting of council OR the HR committee is subject to standing order 11 above. - b Subject to the council's policy regarding absences from work, the council's most senior member of staff shall notify the chairman or, if he is not available, the vice-chairman of absence occasioned by illness or other reason and that person shall report such absence to the HR committee at its next meeting. - The chairman or in his absence, the vice-chairman shall upon a resolution conduct a review of the performance and annual appraisal of the work of the clerk or Parish Lengthsman.
-The reviews and appraisal shall be reported in writing and is subject to approval by resolution by the HR committee. - d Subject to the council's policy regarding the handling of grievance matters, the council's most senior employee (or other employees) shall contact the chairman or in his absence, the vice-chairman in respect of an informal or formal grievance matter and this matter shall be reported back and progressed by resolution of the HR committee. - e Subject to the council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Clerk or Parish Lengthsman relates to the chairman or vice-chairman this shall be communicated to another member of [the full Council, which shall be reported back and progressed by resolution of the HR committee.
+- a A matter personal to a member of staff that is being considered by a meeting of the Personnel committee is subject to standing order 11 above. - b Subject to the council's policy regarding absences from work, the council's most senior member of staff shall notify the chairman or, if he is not available, the vice-chairman of absence occasioned by illness or other reason and that person shall report such absence to the personnel committee at its next meeting.

-- f Any persons responsible for all or part of the management of staff shall treat the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters as confidential and secure. - g The council shall keep all written records relating to employees secure.
-All paper records shall be secured and locked and electronic records shall be password protected and encrypted. - h Only persons with line management responsibilities shall have access to staff records referred to in standing orders 19(f) and (g) above if so justified. - i Access and means of access by keys and/or computer passwords to records of employment referred to in standing orders 19(f) and (g) above shall be provided only to the Clerk and/or the Chairman of the Council.
+- c The chairman or in his absence, the vice-chairman shall upon a resolution conduct a review of the performance and annual appraisal of the work of the clerk.
+The clerk is to review of the performance and annual appraisal of the work of the parish lengthsman.
+The reviews and appraisal shall be reported in writing and is subject to approval by resolution by the personnel committee. - d Subject to the council's policy regarding the handling of grievance matters, the council's most senior employee (or other employees) shall contact the chairman or in his absence, the vice-chairman in respect of an informal or formal grievance matter and this matter shall be reported back and progressed by resolution of the personnel committee. - e Subject to the council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the clerk or parish lengthsman relates to the chairman or vice-chairman this shall be communicated to another member of the full Council, which shall be reported back and progressed by resolution of the personnel committee. - f Any persons responsible for all or part of the management of staff shall treat the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters as confidential and secure. - g The council shall keep all written records relating to employees secure.
+All paper records shall be secured, and locked, and electronic records shall be password protected and encrypted. - h Only persons with line management responsibilities shall have access to staff records referred to in standing orders 19(f) and (g) above if so justified. - i Access and means of access by keys and/or computer passwords to records of employment referred to in standing orders 19(f) and (g) above shall be provided only to the Clerk and/or the Chairman of the Council.